oredaze/dotfiles/README.md

 **With 1 command change all your desktop colors automatically**
 **-->**
 ![Screenshot B](https://i.imgur.com/bP2FbVG.png)
+This is done with [pywal](https://github.com/dylanaraps/pywal)
+Either use a .json file with colors (few provided), or use ranger to pick all the colors from an image (more info below).

 ## Primary setup and dependencies:
 - **Window Manager:** [Herbstluftwm](https://herbstluftwm.org/)